erwindeg/devoxx-us-2017/README.md

 What are observables and why should I care
 Personality is the new ringtone: Experiments in AI design” door Brian Kane
 The Business of Technology Business Technology chet haasse
+Develop faster with an open source microservices platform by James Strachan